genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation-overview.md

 Generic permissions is a term used to name the optional permissions configuration that is available for a Genesis application; this is included as part of the Genesis Auth Module.

-To fully activate Generic permissions, you need to add the following values to your [system definition file](../../../server/configuring-runtime/system-definitions/) before you run `genesisInstall`.
+To fully activate Generic permissions, you need to add the following values to your product [system definition file](../../../server/configuring-runtime/system-definitions/) locate under the `config` project (for example `alpha-system-definition.kts`) before you run `genesisInstall`.

 These values specify which table column will be used to associate users with entities for fine-grained row permissions.